rootstrap/blog/content/Patterns for maintainable Rails applications. Part I - Ignacio Pérez.md

 ### Scopes

 Scopes allow us to encapsulate commonly used queries into single methods in our ActiveRecord models instead of having this query logic repeated.
 Scopes are easy to implement and also provide readability to our models.
 However, they tend to increase the size of models, as it is easy to pollute them with a lot of different scopes.
-This gets worse when some of these do complex queries, like joins with other tables which couples our model to the other models’ attributes, something we shouldn’t.
+This gets worse when some of these do complex queries, like joins with other tables which couples our model to the other models’ attributes, something we shouldn’t do.
 It looks like the responsibility of these queries could belong somewhere else, for which the Query Objects pattern will be useful.

 #### Query Objects